turingschool/front-end-curriculum/lessons/module-2/array-prototype-methods-iterators.md

 ```

-2 - `find` the first pet that is three years old and store it in a `foundPet` variable.
+2 - Find the first pet that is three years old and store it in a `foundPet` variable.
 ```js
 let pets = [
   { name: 'harvey', age: 1 },